-With the exception of S_i , the procedure is the same as for STMR, i.e. m = 0.225 and the weighting factors as given in Table 3.
+With the exception of S_i , the procedure is the same as for STMR, i.e., m = 0.225 and the weighting factors are as given in Table 3.

 The S_i -values apply from a diffuse sound source to the artificial ear via the electric sidetone path.
 (The diffuse field sound pressure level is measured at the artificial mouth MRP in the absence of the artificial mouth.)
-See 11/P.64.
-See also the Handbook on Telephonometry.
+See clause 11 of [ITU-T P.64].
+See also [ITU-T Handbook].